StephenGunn/jovian/src/content/posts/svelte-inspector-with-neovim.md

 Neovim sockets, checks which one's working directory is the closest ancestor to the file being opened, and sends a remote command to that specific instance.

-No new processes, no swapfile conflicts, no bash scripts to maintain.
+No new processes and no bash scripts to maintain.

 ### The Setup